Configuring Database Monitoring

 - Supported databases:

 You can configure any service plan to deploy database agents.
-To configure a database agent:
+To configure a database agent, do the following:

 - Select the Enable Database Monitoring checkbox.

 - Specify the number of database agents to deploy for the service plan.

 After the tile installs, you can verify that each database agent runs as a Cloud Foundry (CF) application within the

 AppDynamics-DB-Visibilityorg.
 The name of each database agent application is

 $ cf target -o AppDynamics-DB-Visibility $ cf apps Getting apps in org AppDynamics-DB-Visibility / space AppDynamics-DB-Visibility-space as admin...
 OK name requested state instances memory disk urls DBAgent-svcplan-1 started 1/1 1 G 1 G DBAgent-svcplan-2 started 1/1 1 G 1 GHere,

 svcplanis the name of the service plan configured to deploy two DB agents.

 The database agent and the AppDynamics controller work together to monitor a database.
 The agent collects the data from the database server and passes it to the AppDynamics Controller for interpretation and display in the Controller UI.
 The database agent does not need to be installed on the same system hosting the database server.

 Note: Because each database agent starts with 1 G of memory, AppDynamics reccommends configuring at most two DB collectors for each database agent app running in Pivotal Cloud Foundry (PCF).